 None of us are the same, but we’re also really not that different, are we?
-No matter what choices we make for our families in their best interest, as mothers we long to connect with one-another to know that we are not alone.
+No matter what choices we make within motherhood and community, we long to connect with one-another to know that we are not alone.
 I have been immensely blessed with a community of women to pursue the call of homeschooling alongside, all of us certainly not the same…but all of us answering the call that is wild and free.

 None of our stories are the same, though they intertwine with similarities woven throughout each of our histories that connect us with one another as we share and dive deeper into our relationships.